Wildlife and Bird Festivals

 Through the month of April, the annual Alaska Hummingbird Festival celebrates the return of migratory birds back to Alaska.
 The most notable bird at this festival is the rufous hummingbird, which begins arriving in Ketchikan in mid-March.
 The festival includes guided hikes, art shows, activities for children and many other birding events in the town of Ketchikan.

 Participation and enthusiasm grows throughout the month, as festival goers learn about these small, yet mighty birds and their impressive migration.
 Visitors and residents can observe the rufous hummingbirds up close as feeders are placed at several locations in the area.
 All programs and activities are free to the public and are hosted by the Southeast Alaska Discovery Center.Copper River Delta Shorebird Festival

 The Copper River Delta Shorebird Reserve Unit near Cordova has great diversity and offers essential habitats for shorebirds and other wildlife from early spring through late fall.
 The week-long festival usually held in early May is a memorable experience and a wonderful sight to see.
 As many as five million shorebirds rest and feed here during the spring migration.
 You can enjoy bird watching, hiking, presentations, community events and many more fun activities for all ages.
-Find the most current information about the 2014 festival or call (907) 424-7260.
+Check out the Cordova Chamber of Commerce website for more information about the festival and area.